 - Don’t want to make dry onion soup mix?
 Store-bought is fine.
 You need one packet.

-THE BEST BEEF FOR YOUR SLOW COOKER POT ROAST
+THE BEST BEEF FOR POT ROAST RECIPES

 Grass-fed beef is very important to my family, so we joined Butcher Box a few years ago and LOVE having quality meat shipped to our front door every month.